These methods can help build a healthy and happy relationship that lasts a lifetime.

 Our primary relationships tend to receive our energy leftovers.

-The chaotic pace of modern life can especially take a toll – it’s pretty easy to become worn down by all the happenings within an average day, average week, and average year.
+The chaotic pace of modern life can especially take a toll – it’s pretty easy to become worn down by all the happenings within an average day, an average week, and an average year.